 - areas which could provide independently verified and robust evidence of objective need linked to the four strategic objectives of the Social Investment Fund (as detailed above)

-A total of 69 projects prioritised by local Steering groups are being delivered under the Social Investment Fund.
-Funding has been committed to all projects and details are available by clicking on the link below.
+A total of 66 projects prioritised by local Steering groups are being delivered under the Social Investment Fund.
+Funding has been committed to all projects and details are available by accessing the link below:

 Contact Social Investment Project Team